maheshkhanwalkar/NioFlex/README.md

         /*
-           This Echo-Server only accepts data of size 4096 (this was arbitrarily chosen) bytes or less */
+           This Echo-Server only accepts data of size 4096 (arbitrarily chosen) bytes or less
+        */

         if(len <= 4096)